 Several properties are common across the various framing styles or are used to distinguish them.
 Generally these have to do with position and length for text, bit fields, or opaque data.
 12.1 Aligned Data

-Alignment properties control the leading alignment and trailing alignment regions.
+Pictuse would be useful to illustrate Alignment properties control the leading alignment and trailing alignment regions.